NameMC/sniping/README.md

 These names are blocked.
 There used to be hundreds of blocked 3-character names and there even used to be the ability to block names (temporarily) at will.
 This is no longer possible.
 It's incredibly unlikely any names that are blocked now will be unblocked in the future.
 Don't waste your time trying to auto-claim blocked 3-character names (people have bots for those too!).
 Focus on names that are dropping instead.

+### ➤ Every time a 3-character name drops, a new account claims it.
+How?

+The most common method of sniping at the moment is Game Pass (abbreviated as GP) sniping.
+Game Pass accounts are relatively inexpensive (people purchase them for $0.10 each).
+This means snipers can buy hundreds——sometimes thousands——of these accounts in bulk to snipe with.
+This is covered more in detail in `Section III`.

 ### ➤ Am I able to get a 3-character name for free?

 No. You will need a Minecraft: Java Edition account to claim a 3-character name.
 To snipe one though, you would need over 100 accounts——more about this in `Section ?`.
 You have to be very lucky to get a 3-character name by means other than sniping.
 It's statistically improbable that a 3-character account gets deleted and that you happen to claim it before an auto-claim bot does.